 What features offers Havasu Falls Camping?

-There is no shop in the camping, but you have a store in the village that provides basic needs.
-But prices are much higher, and the choice is limited.
-There is also a bar in the Supai village, so you can go for 2 miles long walk and eat in the bar.
-Another option is buying a simple hot meal 5 minutes from the campground.
-Next to Havasu Falls, every day from noon, you can purchase Indian tacos prepared by an Indian family (you need cash), and it’s very tasty.
+There is no shop in the camping, but you have a store in the Supai village that provides basic needs.
+Supai village is a 2-mile hike from the campground.
+But prices are much higher in the village, and the choice is limited.
+There is also a tiny bar in the Supai village, so you can go for a 2-mile-long walk and eat in the bar.
+Another option is buying a simple hot meal 5 minutes walk from the campground.
+Next to Havasu Falls, every day from noon, you can purchase Indian tacos prepared by an Indian family (you need cash), and it’s very tasty and fresh.

 What facilities ARE NOT Available at Havasu Falls Camping?

-Havasupai Waterfalls is remote wilderness area.
+Havasupai Waterfalls is a remote wilderness area.
 There is no:

 - running water,